City Guide: Reykjavík

 No trip to Reykjavík would be complete without a visit to Hallgrimskirkja.
 And in fact, it’s hard to miss!
 The iconic church building, designed to mimic the mountainous landscape of the country, is one of the tallest structures in Iceland.
 Then check out the nearby Sun Voyager, created by Jón Gunnar Árnason as an ode to the sun and the idea of hope.
 This sculpture is yet another site that’s emblematic of Reykjavík.
 If you have a little time on your hands, this city is also rife with interesting museums.
 Head to Perlan—a planetarium and nature exploration center.
-Or if you’re looking for something a little edgier, we recommend the Icelandic Punk Museum or the Phallological Museum.
+Or if you’re looking for something a little edgier, we recommend the Icelandic Punk Museum.

 WHAT TO EAT

 You can’t go wrong with seafood or lamb, which are two of Iceland’s specialties.
 Try lobster soup at a harborside restaurant or get yourself some fish and chips—haddock and halibut pulled straight from the bay.
 And any which way you dice it, your lamb is bound to be delicious, whether it’s in a stew, a kebab, or a street food wrap.
 Another dish to try in Reykjavík, however odd it may seem, is the traditional Icelandic hot dog!
 It’s known here as pylsur, and you should order it with everything, which includes two kinds of onions and a zingy remoulade.
 Of course, you’ll need to get some rye bread while you’re visiting.
 Iceland is known for it.
 You can eat it in a whole mess of different ways—with butter, with fish, or even in ice cream(!)—but you get extra points if you find a vendor who cooks the bread using geothermal heat from the ground.
 If you’re feeling culinarily adventurous, seek out fermented shark.